Inflatable fishing kayaks are becoming more popular. Here is why, plus a look at the best inflatable fishing kayaks out there.

 The Elkton Outdoors Steelhead Fishing Kayak sets itself apart from the rest by its dimensions.
 At only 10’10” in length it is 39.5″ wide.
 This shape provides great stability despite the shorter length.

-The Elkton Outdoors Steelhead Fishing Kayak features an adjustable padded seat and an adjustable foot rest for increased comfort during long days on the water.
+The Elkton Outdoors Steelhead Kayak features an adjustable padded seat and an adjustable foot rest for increased comfort during long days on the water.
 A solid drop stitch floor makes for a sturdy base.
-The Elkton Outdoors Steelhead Fishing Kayak offers great versatility and options to attach rod mounts featuring several hard mounting points in the front as well as the back (rod holders are not included).
+The Elkton Outdoors Steelhead Kayak offers great versatility and options to attach rod mounts featuring several hard mounting points in the front as well as the back (rod holders are not included).

 The Elkton Outdoors Steelhead Fishing Kayak has a load capacity of 400 lbs which is less than the other single person contenders in this test but will still easily be enough.
 If you are unsure whether you will be fishing alone or with another person, the Elkton is also available as a 2 person inflatable fishing kayak.